seanox/devwex/README.md

 runtime container with the servers is a pure Java implementation and can be used on many operating systems due to the corresponding runtime environments.

+__The sporting challenge: The size of Devwex's binary is limited to a maximum of 30kB.
+There is no technical reason, it is rather the more than 20 years old quirk and question: Why are web servers so big?__

 # Features
 - __Architecture__
   Seanox Devwex is a multithreaded runtime container for (server)modules, which are integrated via the provided Server and Module API.
 The own ClassLoader